microsoft/FluidFramework/server/routerlicious/README.md

 #### Standalone

 * [Docker](https://www.docker.com/)
+    * If running on Windows, WSL 2 may not work correctly for symlinking dependencies.
+This will manifest as "module not found" errors when starting the service.
+You can disable WSL 2 (and use Hyper-V instead) in Docker Settings -> General
-    * In Docker Settings -> Advanced Settings, give Docker at least 4GB of Memory--the more the better.
+    * In Docker Settings -> Resources -> Advanced, give Docker at least 4GB of Memory--the more the better.
 You can give additional CPUs as well.
-    * In Docker Settings -> Shared Drives, check the hard drive where your repository lives.
+    * In Docker Settings -> Resources -> Advanced, check the hard drive where your repository lives.

 #### For Development